 So what ended up making all the difference?
 Read on to find out.

 See also: Google Nest Wifi vs Google Wifi

 If you’re in a hurry, let’s get straight to the point.
 Here’s what I discovered while revamping my home Wi-Fi mesh network, plus some tricks that might help with yours.

 - Tri-band rather than dual-band access points are much faster and more reliable.
 Don’t quibble, spend your money on getting this right — it’s the single biggest improvement you can buy.

 - Invest in mesh hubs with multiple powerful antennas and amplifiers — the more the better really.
 They produce a robust signal that can easily penetrate a wall or perhaps two, making it far easier to build a reliable mesh.

 - Limit the distance between hubs where possible to ensure a strong connection and therefore fast data speeds between them.
 Your home mesh is only as strong as your weakest link.

 - You can use a network analyzer app to check the signal strength around your home.
 This is helpful when looking for ideal places to put an extender hub as well as to check the coverage strength of your network.

 - Don’t be afraid of using longer ethernet cables to place hubs where you need them.
-Just remember, buy a Cat5e or faster cable so you don’t bottleneck those 1Gbps ethernet ports.
+Just remember, buy a Cat6 cable so you don’t bottleneck those 1Gbps ethernet ports.